-The Withdrawal Agreement and Political Declaration
+The Withdrawal Agreement

 The Transition Period

-- The EU Settlement Scheme is open for EU nationals resident in the UK who wish to continue living in the UK after 30 June 2021.
+- The EU Settlement Scheme remains open for EU nationals resident in the UK who wish to continue living in the UK after 30 June 2021.
 This process (governed by articles 13 to 23 of the withdrawal agreement) continues until June 2021 and while it does, it means no substantial changes to the employment rules or education funding arrangements for EU nationals.
 If an individual can show they have lived in the UK for 5 years, they can qualify for 'settled status'.
 If less than 5 years, 'pre-settled status'.